grebtsew/game_bots/README.md

 Test the commands "esc" to exit program and "ctrl + k" to start autoclicks.

 ## Diablo 3
 My first thought was, how would you play diablo3 if you only have one hand?
+Or if you don't have a mouse.
 This bot works as a key pressing macro that auto activates abilities for you so that one hand on the mouse is all that is needed.
 You need to use appropriate abilities and builds!
-So just buy this game from blizzard and start it and activate the bot with "ctrl + k", exit with "esc".
+So just buy this game from blizzard and start it.
+Then activate the bot you need.
+The result is a program that controll skills for you and let you controll the character with the arrow buttons.

 ## Guild wars 2
 Same as diablo 3 this bot helps with function activation.
 I also added a testing auto farm function.